mrengy/recycleabike/README.md

 An independent installation of WordPress with its own database.
 This site is [set to automatically update every minute from the master branch in Github](https://stackoverflow.com/a/9006987/370407).

-username: demo
+htaccess username: demo

 password: demo123

 # Archive Site
 http://archive.recycleabike.org

-contains all the content that was on the site as of the end of 2020.
+contains all the content that was on the site as of the end of 2020, before this overhaul began.

 An independent installation of WordPress with its own database, and some other non-WordPress content that was on the server.

-username: demo
+htaccess username: demo

 password: demo123